Business and Law Courses

 CREDITS: 3 US credits / 45 contact hours

-OFFERED: July Sessions: 2, 3, A, B
+OFFERED: July Sessions: 2 and January Session: B

 Italian destination cities immediately conjure up images of the art, food, fashion, wine, and culture in which their fame lies: fashion shows and La Scala in Milan, Renaissance art in Florence, Brunello wine in Montalcino, the Biennale and Carnevale in Venice.
 This course will explore how creative advertising strategies have been produced and implemented, their effect on city identity, the proliferation of creative areas in destination cities, and the future of creativity and creative marketing.
 Case studies of both well-established metropolises and developing destinations will be examined.